 Feedback is an investment in your people, and their learning and development.
 This is something that’s important to your employees, particularly the younger generation — over 60% of Millennials and GenX workers name professional development as key to job satisfaction.

 The Johari Window: a tool for explaining why feedback is important for your team

 The Johari Window model explains more about why feedback is important.
 This tool for personal development was developed by Joseph Luft and Harry Ingham (hence Johari) and is a straightforward, 4-box matrix that looks at what is known and unknown to both yourself and others:

 In a nutshell, the Johari window explains that individuals and teams grow and develop by shrinking the Unknown area - by both sharing more of yourself with others - your thoughts and feelings, and asking for and receiving feedback from them.
 Feedback has the crucial function of helping you discover your blind spots, and these insights help you understand and get to know yourself better.

-How to Give Great Feedback
+How to Give Great Feedback to your Team

 The most important point about feedback is not to make it personal.
 Instead, make it about the person’s behaviour.
 Keep things objective, and don’t let emotions get in the way.
 Focus on the positive: how can we turn this around and improve, rather than “you’re doing XYZ completely wrong.”

 On occasions when you do have to give negative feedback, make it constructive by starting with the positive — think of it as a ‘good cop, bad cop’ scenario.
 Make sure what you say is clear, specific, and actionable.

 “I wanted to have a chat about the work you did on the last project, the end result of which I was very pleased with.
 However, you missed a few key deadlines, which impacted the team.
 I know you worked hard on this, and looking back, it’s easier to spot the issues that caused this.